 - Heavyweight mount rim accessory for larger tanks can be a little pricey

-2. EcoTech Radions - The LED System of Choice for Pro Reefers and Coral Sellers
+4. EcoTech Radion G5 – The Top System for Pros and Coral Sellers

-There is a reason why big time coral sellers like World Wide Corals and major pro reefers use the EcoTech Radion G4s to light their reef tanks.
-Two reasons why - controllability and power.
+It pains me to drop the Radion to a #4 spot, since there is a reason why big time coral sellers like World Wide Corals and major pro reefers use the EcoTech Radion G5s to light their reef tanks.
+Two reasons why – full spectrum controllability and power.

 The Radions can be mounted with various options including rail mounted or our favorite, rim mounted.
 A diffuser kit is can also be purchased separately in order to reduce PAR and eliminate hot spots and mitigate shadowing.